You are here

 What is a location?

 A location is a place in which, or from which, regulated activities are provided or managed.
-Once you are registered you may only provide services from the locations specified in the conditions of your registration.
+Once you are registered you may only provide and manage services at or from the locations specified in the conditions of your registration.

 Where regulated activities are provided and managed as one service but are carried out in a number of different premises, however, the place from which the regulated activities are 'carried on' or managed is counted as the only location.